grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Working on new index.

 Need tests for the following;
-is tests
+job-failed with q.removeFinishedJobs = true/false/number with events
+job-completed with q.removeFinishedJobs = true/false/number with events
+queue-cancel-job with q.removeFinishedJobs = true/false/number with events

-add active, added, failed, terminated event tests throughout add more error events?
+change job-failed return to id rather than job is tests add active, added, failed, terminated event tests throughout add more error events?